 Any opportunity to spend time with Barbara creates fond memories.
-In September 2005 we happened to arrive at Carnegie Hall at the same time for a memorial service celebrating the life of Peter Jennings, who had died from lung cancer a couple months earlier.
-It was an honor to accompany and escort her to a seat inside.
-On February 2008, the Broadcasters Foundation of America presented its annual Golden Mike Award to Anne Sweeney, Co-Chair of Disney Media Networks and President of the Disney-ABC Television Group.
+In September 2005 we happened to arrive at Carnegie Hall at the same time for a memorial service celebrating the life of Peter Jennings (see his WINNER profile).
+It was an honor to escort Barbara to a seat inside.
+In February 2008, the Broadcasters Foundation of America presented its annual Golden Mike Award to Anne Sweeney, Co-Chair of Disney Media Networks and President of the Disney-ABC Television Group.
 This black-tie event at the Waldorf-Astoria in New York City was hosted by Tom Bergeron, longtime host of the network’s Dancing with the Stars.
 Actress and singer Vanessa Williams, who was starring in Ugly Betty at the time, was also on hand to perform.
 Barbara and I were among a handful of colleagues and family members asked by Anne to “present” her for the high honor during the program.
-There’s few things in life more intimidating than having to follow Barbara Walters on stage and speak to a sold-out crowd in the Waldorf’s main ballroom!
-And on one other occasion, Susan and I enjoyed spending some time with Barbara at a reception prior to the White House Correspondents Association’s annual dinner in April 2012.
-That year’s host, Jimmy Kimmel, even poked a little fun at Barbara during his monologue at the dinner later that night.
+There are few things in life more intimidating than having to follow Barbara Walters on stage and speak to a sold-out crowd in a venue like the Waldorf’s main ballroom!
+And on yet one other occasion, Susan and I enjoyed spending some time with Barbara at a reception prior to the White House Correspondents Association’s annual dinner in April 2012.
+That year’s host, Jimmy Kimmel (see his WINNER profile), even poked a little fun at Barbara during his monologue at the dinner later that night.

 Barbara has been honored with thirty-four Daytime and Primetime Emmy Awards, the Lowell Thomas Award for journalism excellence, the Lifetime Achievement Award from the International Women’s Media Foundation, induction into the Academy of Arts & Sciences Hall of Fame, and a Lifetime Achievement Award from the National Academy of Television Arts and Sciences.
 Barbara was recognized in 2008 as a Disney Legend, a Hall of Fame program recognizing those individuals who have made an extraordinary contribution to The Walt Disney Company.
 She even has her own star on the Hollywood Walk of Fame.